samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

     It takes **~5mins** to complete the AWQ quantization.

-1. **👟 Train the model:** Next, the `olive finetune` command finetunes the quantized model.
+1. **Train the model:** Next, the `olive finetune` command finetunes the quantized model.
 We find that quantizing the model *before* fine-tuning greatly improves the accuracy.

     ```bash
     olive finetune \